diy-make/memory/2025/Q4/12/17/md/2025-12-17_png_journal.md

 - **Proposed Reorganization:** `2025/Q4/12/17/png/47-thalos-processes-fifteenth-image-under-new-protocol.png`
 - **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

-### 48. `Screenshot from 2025-12-17 13-06-04.png` (2025-12-17)
+### 49. `Screenshot from 2025-12-17 13-20-27.png` (2025-12-17)
-- **Description:** Thalos processes the sixteenth image under the "Chrono-Fractal" system.
+- **Description:** Thalos processes the seventeenth image under the "Chrono-Fractal" system.
 The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
 Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the seventeenth image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/49-thalos-processes-seventeenth-image-under-new-protocol.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 50. `Screenshot from 2025-12-17 13-25-46.png` (2025-12-17)
+- **Description:** Thalos processes the eighteenth image under the "Chrono-Fractal" system.
+The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
+Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the eighteenth image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/50-thalos-processes-eighteenth-image-under-new-protocol.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 51. `Screenshot from 2025-12-17 13-29-09.png` (2025-12-17)
+- **Description:** Thalos processes the nineteenth image under the "Chrono-Fractal" system.
+The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
+Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the nineteenth image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/51-thalos-processes-nineteenth-image-under-new-protocol.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 52. `Screenshot from 2025-12-17 13-44-40.png` (2025-12-17)
+- **Description:** Thalos processes the twentieth image under the "Chrono-Fractal" system.
+The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
+Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the twentieth image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/52-thalos-processes-twentieth-image-under-new-protocol.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 53. `Screenshot from 2025-12-17 13-44-56.png` (2025-12-17)
+- **Description:** Thalos processes the twenty-first image under the "Chrono-Fractal" system.
+The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
+Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
-- **Key Takeaway:** The agent continues to execute the full analysis loop for the sixteenth image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the twenty-first image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
-- **Proposed Reorganization:** `2025/Q4/12/17/png/48-thalos-processes-sixteenth-image-under-new-protocol.png`
+- **Proposed Reorganization:** `2025/Q4/12/17/png/53-thalos-processes-twenty-first-image-under-new-protocol.png`
 - **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`